milo168/ECE209TimeStamp/index.md

 <center>Time Shifts in Multimodal Data from SyncWISE Paper</center>

 ------
-### Goals
+### Background and Goals
+Multi-modality sensors offer a wider insight into understanding complex behaviors.
+For example, recognizing human activities such as differentiating washing hands or walking using more than one type of sensors.
+However, there is a challenge in lining up the data to a reference point.
+It may be possible one sensor has timestamps relatively faster or slower than a reference point.
+This issue of misaligned timestamps present challenges to deep learning models that use more than one input.
+During training, the model would have a hard time learning features as features corresponding to one activity leaks into another.

-The time synchronization of multiple sensor streams is a long-standing challenge.
-Inaccurate time stamps on multimodal data can cause a lot of problems like accuracy loss on models that try to classify a series of actions.
-Some works try to tackle the source of the problem and minimize the error by enforcing synchronization at the hardware or software level during capture.
-Some works exploit the cross-correlation of the data from different sensors to predict and correct the time shifts before using them further.
+Some works try to tackle the issue of misalignment through several ways.
+Some try to fix the source of the problem and minimize the error by enforcing synchronization at the hardware or software level during capture.
+Some exploit the cross-correlation of the data from different sensors to predict and correct the time shifts before using them further.
 Other works have focused on training deep learning models that can be robust to bad timestamps using data augmentation techniques.

 This project will focus on the cross-correlation-based and deep-learning-based methods.
-Specifically, we choose two state-of-the-art works “SyncWISE” and “TimeAwareness” to explore and investigate.
+Specifically, we will explore and investigate two state-of-the-art works “SyncWISE” and “Time Awareness”.

 #### Basic Objectives
 - Explore the range of shifts that can be handled by each component